Matter: Dark

 Ordinary matter, in the quarks and leptons definition, constitutes about 4% of the energy of the observable universe.
 The remaining energy is theorized to be due to exotic forms, of which 23% is dark matter and 73% is dark energy.

 Galaxy rotation curve for the Milky Way.
-Vertical axis is speed of rotation about the galactic center.
-Horizontal axis is distance from the galactic center.
-The sun is marked with a yellow ball.
-The observed curve of speed of rotation is blue.
-The predicted curve based upon stellar mass and gas in the Milky Way is red.
-The difference is due to dark matter or perhaps a modification of the law of gravity.
-Scatter in observations is indicated roughly by gray bars.
+The vertical axis is the rotation speed about the galactic center.
+The horizontal axis is the distance from the galactic center.
+The Sun is marked in yellow.
+The observed rotation speed curve is marked by data points.
+The predicted curve based on the stellar mass and gas of the Milky Way is in black.
+The difference is due to dark matter or possibly a modification of gravity like MOND.
+The data shown can be found here.

 In astrophysics and cosmology, dark matter is matter of unknown composition that does not emit or reflect enough electromagnetic radiation to be observed directly, but whose presence can be inferred from gravitational effects on visible matter.
 Observational evidence of the early universe and the Big Bang theory require that this matter have energy and mass, but not be composed of ordinary baryons (protons and neutrons).
 The commonly accepted view is that most of the dark matter is non-baryonic in nature.
 As such, it is composed of particles as yet unobserved in the laboratory.
 Perhaps they are supersymmetric particles, which are not Standard Model particles but relics formed at very high energies in the early phase of the universe and still floating about.